MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/sdn-express-23h2.md

 Leave this section empty (`Gateways = @()`) if not deploying the Gateway component:

 - **ComputerName** - name of Gateway VM
-- **HostName** - host name of server where the Gateway VM is located
+- **HostName** - host name of the machine where the Gateway VM is located
 - **ManagementIP** - management network IP address for the Gateway VM
 - **MACAddress** - MAC address for the Gateway VM
 - **FrontEndMac** - Provider network front end MAC address for the Gateway VM